HydroModPy/HydroModPy/docs/source/user_guide/cli-reference.rst

    * - ``hmp lock``
      - Reproducibility
      - Update, verify, archive, or restore the data lockfile.
-   * - ``hmp show``
-     - Run summary
-     - Show metadata, metrics, and parameters for a simulation.
    * - ``hmp compare``
      - Pairwise comparison
      - Compare two simulations by id, prefix, or name.